dair-iitd/OpenIE-standalone/README.md

     java -Xmx10g -XX:+UseConcMarkSweepGC -jar openie-assembly.jar

-The WordNet folder and the data/languageModel files must be placed parallel to the standalone openie jar, while running it.
+The WordNet folder and the data/languageModel file must be placed parallel to the standalone openie jar, while running it.

 ### Command Line Interface